Clinton Kane: Early life

-Clinton Kane was born on 26 November 1998 to a Filipino father and Norwegian mother.
-Due to his mother's occupation as a Pentecostal pastor, he has lived in Greece, Brunei, England and Las Vegas.
+Clinton Kane Talabis Concon was born on 26 November 1999 to a Filipino father and a Norwegian mother.
+Kane's father, Lilioso Concon, was an aircraft mechanic of Royal Brunei Airlines and his mother, Edna Concon, was a Pentecostal pastor.
+Due to his mother's occupation, Kane has lived in Greece, Brunei, England and Las Vegas.

 Kane is a self-taught singer and multi-instrumentalist, and grew up singing in church.
-He qualified to study medicine in 'A' Level College, but pursued a path that blended music and travel.
+He pursued a path that blended music and travel.
 Kane quelled growing anxiety and stress into song and in 2016, began uploading covers and subsequently original songs onto his YouTube channel.

 Career

 Kane was signed to Columbia Records in 2019, with the label declaring the artist a "huge talent" with "powerful vocals".
 Kane relocated to Los Angeles and released the 5-track EP This Is What It Feels Like.

 In December 2019, Kane released "So I Don't Let Me Down".
 Upon its release, Kane said that song is about having to accept the fact that life is constantly changing – for better or worse.

 In 2020, Kane provided vocals for Dutch DJ Martin Garrix's single "Drown".

 On 19 February 2021, Kane released "Chicken Tendies", which peaked at number 83 on the UK Singles Chart and 88 on the US Billboard Hot 100 chart.
 Kane told Billboard that the song is "about accepting things and relationships I can't change".

 On 20 August 2021, Kane released "I Guess I'm in Love", which peaked at number 22 on the UK Singles Chart and 90 on the US Billboard Hot 100 chart.

-On 22 July 2022, Kane released his debut studio album, Maybe Someday It'll All Be OK.
+In August 2024, Clinton Kane became an independent artist, parting ways with Columbia Records.

+Controversy

+On 26 June 2024, Brooke Schofield, co-host of the Cancelled podcast with Tana Mongeau, alleged in 13-part TikTok series that Kane was an "extreme pathological liar" during their six-month relationship in 2021.
+Among a list of other allegations, Schofield alleged that Kane lied about the deaths of his mother and brother, of which were the subject of the lyrical themes in many songs in his discography.
+Schofield also alleged that Kane was never born in Australia, but is in fact from Brunei, and provided audio of him speaking privately with Schofield, notably with his Australian accent being missing.
+The TikTok series garnered over 50 million views in its first 24 hours.

+Response

+In a statement to J-14, Kane's representatives refuted Schofield's allegations, claiming: